webplatform/docs/apis/websocket/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'WebSocket is a JavaScript API and accompanying protocol that allows you to create &quot;web sockets&quot;, capable of bi-directional full-duplex communication over a persistent TCP connection (socket).'
 tags:
+  - API_Listings
-  0: API
+  - API
-  1: Listings
-  3: WebSocket
+  - WebSocket
 uri: apis/websocket

 ---
 ## Summary

 WebSocket is a JavaScript API and accompanying protocol that allows you to create &quot;web sockets&quot;, capable of bi-directional full-duplex communication over a persistent TCP connection (socket).

-API Name
-:   Summary

 [CloseEvent](/apis/websocket/CloseEvent)
 :   Object representing the close event for a WebSocket.